sm110101/sm110101/README.md

 ## 📌 About Me

 - 🎓 I’m a data science grad student @ Georgetown with an economics background
-- 🧠 Researching topics like the **Collision Detection**, classic ML, and decentralized compute
+- 🧠 Researching topics like **Collision Detection**, classic ML, and decentralized compute
 - 🧰 I build tools and packages in Python for fun
 - 💡 I helped start *Georgetown Blockchain*, taking it from dorm-room to B-school affiliation
 - 🧗‍♂️ Lost 40+ lbs through walking, running, and a clean diet — always optimizing